Change-Point Testing for Risk Measures in Time Series: Asymptotic Theory

-where $\sigma_{ES}^2$ is the same as in Theorem \ref{T1} for ES. \end{cor} We point out that our Assumptions $\ref{A1}$ and $\ref{A2}$ are weaker than those of existing central limit theorems in the literature (c.f. \cite{chen_etal2005,chen2008}, who require $\alpha$-mixing coefficients to decay exponentially fast as well as additional regularity of the marginal and pairwise joint densities of the observations).
+where $g(X) = \indic{X \le VaR} - p$ and $h(X) = [X-VaR]_+ - \Earg{[X-VaR]_+}$. \end{thm} Our Assumption $\ref{A3}$ conditions (i)-(ii) are weaker than those of existing central limit theorems in the literature (c.f. \cite{chen_etal2005,chen2008}), which require $\alpha$-mixing coefficients to decay exponentially fast, as well as additional regularity of the marginal and pairwise joint densities of the observations.

-The above functional central limit theorem for VaR is a modification of a result due to \cite{sen1972}.
-The condition $a \ge 3$ for the VaR functional central limit theorem is due to our use of a so-called Bahadur representation for $\widehat{VaR}_n(p)$ by \cite{wendler2011}.
-Although such a condition can likely be weakened, we do not pursue that here.
-Moreover, the above functional central limit theorem for ES does not require such a condition; Assumption \ref{A2} is all that is needed.
-In deriving the ES functional central limit theorem, we used the following Bahadur representation for $\widehat{ES}_n(p)$. \begin{prop} Under Assumption \ref{A2}, for any $\delta' > 0$ satisfying $-1/2 + 1/(2a) + \delta' < 0$,